Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Notes about the ingredients

 Vegan cream cheese.
-This pumpkin cheesecake recipe works well with Tofutti and Sheese cream cheese and readers have successfully used many other brands.
-Some readers said that Violife and Daiya do not work well as they split.
+This cheesecake works well with Tofutti and Sheese cream cheese and readers have successfully used many other brands.
+Some readers said that Violife and Daiya do not work well as they can split.
 Alternatively, I also have a recipe for a baked cheesecake without cream cheese.

-Coconut cream that is thick and scoopable from a can (not coconut milk).
-The natural fats in the coconut cream help set the cheesecake.
-Don't worry, the cheesecake has no coconut flavor because we're using a lot of cream cheese and pumpkin.
+Thick coconut cream (not coconut milk) Don't worry, the cheesecake has no coconut flavor because we're using a lot of cream cheese and pumpkin.
 Alternatively, tofu will work (see the notes in the recipe box for tips).

 Vegan-friendly ginger cookies for the crust.
 Plain sweet cookies or graham crackers will also work (see the notes in the recipe box at the bottom of this post).
 You can also use gluten-free cookies for a gluten-free cheesecake.